|The colour and camouflage schemes of flying boats, and

 nevertheless these chips will still give a good idea of a

-particular colour for the modeler; at least as close as one
+particular colour for the modeller; at least as close as one

 is likely to get, or indeed want to get, for reasonable